-Why it’s Time For a Storm or Two in the Florida Keys.
-It has been over 10 years since the Florida Keys have seen even a close pass of any hurricanes.
-It was 1998 when the last hurricane actually hit the Florida Keys.
+Why it’s Time again For a Tropical Storm or Two in the Florida Keys.
+It has been over 4 years since the Florida Keys have seen even a close pass of any hurricanes.
+It was 2017 since Hurricane Irma and before that 1998 when a hurricane actually hit the Florida Keys.
 Due to the media, you only hear about the evil side but there are plenty of good things that come from these wonders of nature.

 While there is often a perspective that hurricanes are only destructive and disastrous events, they also provide ecological benefits to tropical and sub-tropical environments.
 Rainfall gives a boost to wetlands and flushes out lagoons, removing waste and weeds.

 Hurricane winds and waves move sediment from bays into marsh areas, revitalizing nutrient supplies.
 While there is always the potential for mechanical damage, coral reefs can also receive benefit from hurricanes during the warm summer months.

 During the summer hurricane season, as ocean surface waters become warmer, corals often experience thermal stress.
 Hurricanes and Tropical Storms can alleviate this thermal stress by three mechanisms.

 First, as the stroms absorb energy from surface waters through the transfer of latent heat, the temperature of the water is reduced (evaporative cooling).
 The magnitude of the cooling is related to the intensity and extent of the hurricane.
 Second, hurricanes also reduce sea surface temperatures (SST) by inducing local upwelling, bringing deeper, cooler water to the surface.

 The amount of surface cooling resulting from these mixing mechanisms will depend on the storm wind speed and how the water temperature varies with depth at each location.
 Finally, the clouds of a hurricane shade the ocean surface from solar heating allowing the water to cool and reducing light stress.